TREVOR "The Games Man"

 Fryeburg ME

-Streaming hair, streaming beard, running barefoot across the lawn during Sparks Games.
+Hair streaming, beard flowing, running barefoot across the lawn during Sparks Games at camp.
 Bliss.

 September 5, 2008